Women's International Champions Cup

 The Women's International Champions Cup (WICC) is an annual club women's soccer invitational tournament in the United States.
-Launched by Relevent Sports Group in 2018, it features four American and European women's soccer teams competing for the championship.
-As FIFA currently only organises a men's club world championship - the FIFA Club World Cup - the Women's International Champions Cup is the annual decider for the best women's club soccer team in the world.
+Launched by Relevent Sports Group in 2018, it features four women's soccer teams from America and Europe competing for the championship.
+As FIFA currently only organizes a men's club world championship—the FIFA Club World Cup—the competition aims to be the annual decider for the best women's club soccer team in the world.